seashello/power-outages/README.md

 Let's look at the number of power outages per state.
 It appears that California by far has had the most power outages in total from 2000-2016!
 <iframe
   src="assets/states_outage_nums.html"
-  width="700"
+  width="1000"
   height="600"
   frameborder="0"
 ></iframe>

 ### Bivariate Analysis
 California has a lot of power outages, but, is this just because it has the biggest population?
 Let's put it to scale by finding the number of outages per person so we can compare states to each other at the same scale.
-We find that California doesn't have the biggest number of outages, per person (over the years); It seems like Delaware does!
+We find that California doesn't have the biggest number of outages, per person (over the years); it seems like Delaware does!
 <iframe
   src="assets/states_outage_pop.html"
-  width="800"
+  width="1000"
   height="600"
   frameborder="0"
 ></iframe>

-Also, let's look more closely at our `Attack` column.
+Also, let's look more closely at our "Attack" column.
 Do intentional attacks appear to happen evenly throughout states?
 Do specific states tend to have either really high or really low levels of intentional attacks, or is it closer to the average?

-This plot shows the "purity" of the `Attack` column with each state.
+This plot shows the "purity" of the "Attack" column with each state.
 Each value represents how far the proportion of intentional attacks are from 0.5.
 This means that larger values either have a high proportion of "intentional attacks", or a high proportion of the other (non intentional attacks), and their cause category is more "pure".
 Smaller values represent that the cause of power outages in that state (intentional attacks vs. other) are around equal.
 - The dotted red line is at y=0.25.
 Values above it mean that the state had 75% or more outages that were intentional attacks (or not intentional attacks).

 It appears that a big chunk of the states either have super high or super low amounts of intentional attacks.
 There are a lot of values that are 0.5 (I will call this "completely pure," meaning either all their power outages were intentional attacks, or none of them were.).
 In fact, 10 states, or 20% of the states, are "completely pure", with a value of 0.5.
 This means that there may be some correlation between the state, and whether a power outage were an intentional attack.

 <iframe
   src="assets/attack_purity.html"
-  width="700"
+  width="1000"
   height="600"
   frameborder="0"
 ></iframe>